MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/tabular-model-designer-ssas.md

  The Properties window lists the properties of the selected object.
 The following objects have properties that can be viewed and edited in the Properties window:

 - Model.bim

+- Data Sources

 - Table

 - Column

 - Measure

  Project properties display only the project name and project folder in the Properties window.
 Projects also have additional deployment Options and deployment server settings that you can set using a modal properties dialog box.
 To view these properties, in **Solution Explorer**, right click the project, and then click **Properties**.